Viviani's theorem: Parallelogram

 The sum of the distances from any interior point of a parallelogram to the sides is independent of the location of the point.
 The converse also holds: If the sum of the distances from a point in the interior of a quadrilateral to the sides is independent of the location of the point, then the quadrilateral is a parallelogram.

 The result generalizes to any 2n-gon with opposite sides parallel.
 Since the sum of distances between any pair of opposite parallel sides is constant, it follows that the sum of all pairwise sums between the pairs of parallel sides, is also constant.
 The converse in general is not true, as the result holds for an equilateral hexagon, which does not necessarily have opposite sides parallel.

 Regular polygon

 If a polygon is regular (both equiangular and equilateral), the sum of the distances to the sides from an interior point is independent of the location of the point.
 Specifically, it equals n times the apothem, where n is the number of sides and the apothem is the distance from the center to a side.
 However, the converse does not hold; the non-square parallelogram is a counterexample.

+Equilateral polygon

+The area proof given above for the equilateral triangle generalizes to any (convex) equilateral polygon.
+In other words, if a polygon has all sides equal, the sum of the distances from an interior point to the sides is independent of the location of the point.
+The result follows as before, since the equilateral n-gon can be divided up into n triangles all with equal base, say a, but with different heights.
+But the sum of all the areas of these triangles equal the area A of the polygon, so as before, A = 1/2 a (sum of the distances to the sides).